hartwigmedical/scripts/turquoise/README.md

 # Overview

-Scripts to extract events from data on `datastore` for bulk loading by `turquoise`.
+Extract events from data on `datastore` for bulk loading by `turquoise`.
 Flow is:

 1. An operator runs something that updates one of the files of interest
 1. (time passes)